For those new to the business of prepping, you can feel no small amount of intimidation from just how much info you need to learn just to have a clue!

 - Comfortable.
 It lives on your back, so make sure the suspension and straps work with you, not against you.

 - Lightweight.
 Avoid heavy canvas and leather.
-Ounces make pound and pounds make pain when you have to carry it.
+Ounces make pounds and pounds make pain when you have to carry it.

 You can find a comprehensive list of all the essentials to fill it with here.